garywill/vimouse/README.md

 3. It triggers click (if `autoClick=True`.
 Otherwise hit `meta + ctrl` to trigger click)

-> Open the file and configure for your need: whole screen, autoClick ...
+> Open the file and configure for your need: screenshotDelay, whole screen, autoClick ...

-There're some known issues.
-Apparently there're many we can do to improve it (open for discussion) :

-- Algorithm (filtering, recognizing,  parameters... ) .
-Currently, if you don't have a high contrast GUI, or some icons or buttons don't have clear contour, or two objects too close,  it may fail to recognize.
+Algorithm (filtering, recognizing,  parameters... ) can be improved.
+If you don't have a high contrast GUI, or some icons or buttons don't have clear contour, or two objects too close, it may fail to recognize.

-- It's better to make it faster when using hi-res full-screens (in the future will apply grid selecting)
+We're expecting experts comming !

 ## Other vi / keybinding projects